NC Real Estate Licensing Guide

 Pre-Licensing School

 This matters more than people think.
-A good school sets you up to actually pass the exam on the first try and understand what you're doing once you're licensed.
+A good school sets you up to pass the exam on the first try and understand what you're doing once you're licensed.
 A bad one leaves you cramming and confused.

 Real estate pre-licensing education in North Carolina